-SEO audit checklist includes various steps but here we will start with few important test to conduct on your website.
+The SEO audit checklist includes various steps but here we will start with a few important tests to conduct on your website step by step.

 A crawl test can be conducted using tools like Screaming Frog or Beam Us Up.
-These tools crawl your website similar to how a search engine crawler do and helps identify problems in website structure and SEO setup.
+These tools crawl your website similarly to how a search engine crawler does and help identify problems in website structure and SEO setup.

 Alternatively, you can even develop your own website crawler that will specifically target the areas that are important to you.

 In any case, a crawl report will include information about issues in your website that make it less crawler friendly.
 The crawl test will reveal all the broken URLs.
 These errors will be mentioned as HTTP status codes (4xx and 5xx HTTP status codes).
 While taking care of broken URLs, and if you find that one of the pages corresponding to a broken URL is not there on your website anymore, redirect it to a relevant replacement within your website.

 For any redirection, ensure you are using a 301 permanent redirect.
 This way, you will be able to avoid any kind of dip in the search traffic, as all the links to the same page will be ranked according to the domain authority of your page, based on inbound links.
 For example, the links given below are both different, but when you click on them, they will take you to the same destination which is https://www.google.com:

 Moreover, the URL to which the traffic is being directed enjoys the same search engine authority as either of them.

 To make sure your audit is thorough, it is a good idea to register your website with webmaster tools for both Bing and Google.
 Here is all you need to know about these tools.